Back to blog

 yield scrapy.Request(response.urljoin(next_page))

-In this example, we've created a simple spider that will start at https://books.toscrape.com, extract the title and price of all the books, go to the next page, and repeat.
-The final result is scraped data from 1,000 books.
+The sample spider will start at https://sandbox.oxylabs.io/products, extract the title and price of all the games, go to the next page, and repeat.
+The final result is scraped data from 3,000 game products.

 If you run the spider on your machine, you can use the -o switch to redirect the output to a file.
-For example, the following command creates a books.json file:
+For example, the following command creates a games.json file without needing to import JSON in the code file:

-We cannot access the terminal or the file system when we run the Scrapy spider as an AWS Lambda function.
-It means that we send the output to a local file system and retrieve it.
+You cannot access the terminal or the file system when you run the Scrapy spider as an AWS Lambda function.
+It means that you have to send the output to a local file system and retrieve it.
 The alternative is to store the output in a S3 bucket.
+For this step, you need to have an AWS account ready.

 Modify the spider code to add these custom settings: